JakobHolkestadMolnes/IOT-Sound/README.md

 A lightweight subscribe/publish messaging application layer protocol.
 In our case, the sensor publishes data to the broker, and iot_sound_backend subscribes to the broker and processes the data.
 Data is sent in CSV (comma-separated values) format.
 Like so: `30.205029,1669026612`, the first value is the loudness level in dB, the second one is a timestamp in Unix time.
 Data is validated by backend before being saved in the database.
 Sensor ID is grabbed from the topic the data was published to.
 #### HTTP
+Hypertext Transfer Protocol, also an application layer protocol.
+MORE HERE
+Frontend and API
+How it all works lol
 #### TCP

 #### IP

 #### Ethernet or wireless?????
 TODO